Diseases

 Good potential as the disease is widespread, and of public health importance.

-2. Perform studies to evaluate the impact of preventive animal treatment on outbreak-related costs
+We lack a robust cost-benefit analysis.
+Studies to evaluate the impact of preventive animal treatment on outbreak-related costs would be of value.

 • Regulatory and/or policy challenges to approval